bernardoduarte/awesome-version-managers/readme.md

 ### R

 - [rig](https://github.com/r-lib/rig) - A cross platform R version manager with no system requirements on any platform.

+### Zig

+- [zvm](https://github.com/tristanisham/zvm) - A version manager made in Go that works on Linux, BSD, MacOS, *nix systems including Windows.

 ## Contributing